torvalds/linux/Documentation/security/self-protection.rst

 Kernel self-protection is the design and implementation of systems and structures within the Linux kernel to protect against security flaws in the kernel itself.
-This covers a wide range of issues, including removing entire classes of bugs, blocking security flaw exploitation methods, and actively detecting attack attempts.
+This covers a wide range of issues, including removing entire classes of s, blocking security flaw exploitation methods, and actively detecting attack attempts.
 Not all topics are explored in this document, but it should serve as a reasonable starting point and answer any frequently asked questions.
 (Patches welcome, of course!)

 In the worst-case scenario, we assume an unprivileged local attacker has arbitrary read and write access to the kernel's memory.
-In many cases, bugs being exploited will not provide this level of access, but with systems in place that defend against the worst case we'll cover the more limited cases as well.
+In many cases, s being exploited will not provide this level of access, but with systems in place that defend against the worst case we'll cover the more limited cases as well.
 A higher bar, and one that should still be kept in mind, is protecting the kernel against a _privileged_